 There is one documented historic cabin site within the mine site (Section 7.2; Figure 7-1).
-If avoidance is not possible, and artifacts or features associated with this site will be impacted, Aboriginal Groups and the local museum will be consulted and given the opportunity to collect/preserve artifacts associated with this site.
+If avoidance is determined to be not possible through final design and permitting, and artifacts or features associated with this site will be impacted, Indigenous groups and the local museum will be consulted and given the opportunity to collect/preserve artifacts associated with this site.